-- Undertake public prosecution of Gender Based Violence cases forwarded by investigative agencies - Representing the State in all Gender Based trials, applications and appeals - Directing and supervising the conduct of criminal investigations - Advising the police and other investigative and prosecutorial agencies on the institution of criminal charges and reviewing prosecutions to ensure that the correct charges are preferred - Formulating, reviewing and disseminating Gender Based Violence manuals, policies and guidelines - Meeting and preparing victims and witnesses for the court process - Presenting evidence in court - Ensure timely investigation - Examining and cross-examining witnessing in courts - Making relevant applications in court for instance, through appeal of cases in court, protection of vulnerable witnesses, counseling of survivors, assessing the survivor and prosecuting the accused - Monitoring, training, appointing and gazetting of Gender Based Violence prosecutors - Addressing complaints raised by institutions and by the public - Providing support for the survivors and witnesses of Gender Based Violence offences
+- Undertake public prosecution of Gender Based Violence cases forwarded by investigative agencies. - Representing the State in all Gender Based trials, applications and appeals. - Directing and supervising the conduct of criminal investigations. - Advising the police and other investigative and prosecutorial agencies on the institution of criminal charges and reviewing prosecutions to ensure that the correct charges are preferred. - Formulating, reviewing and disseminating Gender Based Violence manuals, policies and guidelines. - Meeting and preparing victims and witnesses for the court process.

+- Presenting evidence in court. - Ensure timely investigation. - Examining and cross-examining witnessing in courts. - Making relevant applications in court for instance, through appeal of cases in court, protection of vulnerable witnesses, counseling of survivors, assessing the survivor and prosecuting the accused. - Monitoring, training, appointing and gazetting of Gender Based Violence prosecutors. - Addressing complaints raised by institutions and by the public. - Providing support for the survivors and witnesses of Gender Based Violence offences. - Cooperate with the survivors and with the investigators. - Discourage informal/ traditional conflict resolution mechanism of cases that require the intervention of the formal courts. - Advice of their rights and assist the complainants of the complainant's right to apply for reliefs under the various laws.

-- Number of Gender Based Violence cases prosecuted - Number of prosecutors trained to prosecute Gender Based Violence cases - Adherence to Gender Based Violence laws and policies on prosecution - · Operational Witness protection mechanism in place - Numbers of prosecutors trained - Numbers of appealed cases - Reduction in Gender Based Violence - Number of complaints addressed satisfactorily - Number of policies and guidelines on Gender Based Violence formulated and operationalized
+- Number of Gender Based Violence cases prosecuted. - Number of prosecutors trained to prosecute Gender Based Violence cases. - Adherence to Gender Based Violence laws and policies on prosecution. - Operational Witness protection mechanism in place. - Numbers of prosecutors trained. - Numbers of appealed cases. - Reduction in Gender Based Violence. - Number of complaints addressed satisfactorily. - Number of policies and guidelines on Gender Based Violence formulated and operationalized.